Branchout/branchout/README.md

 ## Getting Started

-Download branchout and add to your path
+Download branchout and add it to your path, then run branchout init

 ## Running the tests